The Brexit Effect: How Global Mobility is Being Impacted in Europe and Beyond

 As these roadblocks mount, we are faced with a unique, ever-growing challenge of navigating political opposition to its core tenant and unpredictable laws that can spring up at any moment.
 Given this uncertainty, what we can do at this turbulent time is developing a series of rapid response protocols/procedures that allow us to stay on top of these shifts while carving out a longer-term plan for navigating these changing political waters.

-If we want to continue adding value as a function we need to show through our actions that we are finding solutions to all those ever more complex issues.
-I usually hold back my political opinion here and on social media for fear of attracting trolls and haters but I committed yesterday to support “outsiders” more, and to work with an even more diverse team in 2020.
+We are currently at the crossroads of extinction or expansion of our profession.
+As I’ve been working on expanding our skillset and mindset over the last few years, I hope we step up our game.
+If we want to continue adding value as a function, we need to show through our actions that we are finding solutions to all those ever-more complex issues.
+I usually hold back my political opinion here and on social media for fear of attracting trolls and haters.
+Still, I’m committed to supporting “outsiders” and working with a more diverse team.

-We need to think big and start with baby steps at our own front yard.
-For example, I will work with an intern from Africa this year.
-My clients come from around the world but we can still do more to encourage global competency development and break down the barriers to Global Mobility.
-We can set examples and work on positive changes in our realm of influence whether we are expats, expat entrepreneurs, scientists or Global Mobility Professionals.
+We must think big and start with baby steps in our front yard.
+For example, I will work with a mentee from Zambia.
+My clients come from around the world, but we can still do more to encourage global competency development and break down the barriers to Global Mobility.
+We can set examples and work on positive changes in our realm of influence, whether we are nomads, expats, expat entrepreneurs, scientists, rainbow talent or Global Mobility Professionals.

 One thought on “The Brexit Effect: How Global Mobility is Being Impacted in Europe and Beyond